Mercator: History in the (Map)Making

 In his model, Mercator treated the world as if were projected onto a cylinder, thus preserving straight and perpendicular lines of latitude and longitude so that they can be used for navigation.
 The map centres on Europe and includes a criss-cross of rhumb lines and useful annotations, theoretically enabling navigation on land or at sea.

-Although the Mercator projection more accurately maintains the shape of landmasses that are close to Europe, it exaggerates the size of land the further away it is from the Equator, with extreme distortion seen at the North and South Poles.
+Although the Mercator projection more accurately maintains the shape of landmasses that are close to Europe, however, it exaggerates the size of land the further away it is from the Equator, with extreme distortion seen at the North and South Poles.

 Mercator's 'Geographia' (1584)